Anamorphosee/stacktrace-decoroutinator/README.md

 }
 ```

-### Using Decoroutinator Gradle plugin with on Android with minification enabled
+### Using Decoroutinator Gradle plugin on Android with minification enabled
 Please add the following ProGuard config file to your `build.gradle.kts` for Decoroutinator:
 ```kotlin
 android {